GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 > “We recognise that figures show people from BAME (including Asian) backgrounds are generally overrepresented in stop and search figures nationally, and locally.
 There is work ongoing across a number of areas to better understand this disproportionality.”

+Asians in Bedfordshire accounted for nearly **15%** of the forces stop and searches during 2019/20.

-Luton makes up one-third of the Asian communities in Bedfordshire.
+But, Luton makes up one-third of the Asian communities in the area.
 This explains why a large proportion of stop and searches are those with Asian backgrounds.

 The figures show that even with a high proportion of Asian people living in Bedfordshire, stop and search powers are not being exploited.